Skip to content

 You can now view the list of websites and the amount of cache storage occupied by each website on your Safari browser.

-If you’re experiencing slow loading, there is probably too much cache added to the browser storage.
-Therefore you need to manually clear the cache of Safari on your iPad or iPhone.
+If you’re experiencing slow loading, too much cache is being added to the browser’s storage.
+Therefore, you need to clear the cache manually.

 1. Open the Settings app on the iPhone or iPad.